khucker3d/cyber-qr-code-generator/README.md

 MIT License

 ### Security Notes:
-* This project is intended for learning, personal security practice, and portfolio demonstration.
+This project is intended for learning, personal security practice, and portfolio demonstration.
-* For real credential storage, use a trusted password manager.